 Make The Best of Your Big Island Hawaii Vacation

-We have created an itinerary for separate places on the Volcano Inn side of the Island.
+We have created an itinerary for separate places on the Big Island of Hawaii.
 There are also a lot of tips to help you while you’re planning your trip.
 Since a lot of information on the internet is misleading, so we have created this page to help you get the most out of your Big Island Hawaii Vacation!
-Most people book their hotel in Kailua Kona and do not realize how far they have to drive to see everything on the Hilo, Puna and Kau side of the island.
+Most people book their hotel in Kailua Kona and do not realize how far they have to drive to see everything on this side of the island.
 We specifically made this page to help you see all the attractions and activities on this side of the island while you make your itinerary!

 We invite you to make the most of your vacation by using our guide of all the must-see attractions nearby.